-- 1. Referral for up to thirty hours of professional education/counseling, which must be completed within three months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
-Disciplinary suspension for up to four years. - 3.
-Prohibition on the student from even entering the College of Micronesia-FSM National Campus, state campuses, or FSM-FMI for up to four years. - 4.
-Restitution, if appropriate. - 5.
-Any measures short of disciplinary suspension if, in the view of the DisciplinaryCommittee, such measures will
+1. Referral for for up to thirty hours of professional education/counseling, which must be completed within three

-- reasonably enforce the goals of the Acts of Violence Policy. - Referral of the matter to local law enforcement authorities, if appropriate.
+- months of the decision by the Disciplinary Committee and prior to reinstatement after suspension. - 2.
+Disciplinary suspension for up to one - 3.
+Restitution, if applicable. - 4.
+Any other restrictions reasonably necessary to enforce the goals implicit in this policy. - 5.
+Referral of the matter to local law enforcement authorities, if appropriate.

-More Than Two Offenses
+More than two offenses